AnanyaIG/GameServerStatusAPI/README.md

 Setup is easy for the front end.

-Place the `index.html`, `server.js` and `style.css` files together in the document root directory of any web server of your choice.
+Place the `index.html`, `server.js` and `style.css` files, located in `dist/` directory, together in the document root directory of any web server of your choice.
 (Example: Apache).

 That's all there is to the front end setup process.